GnRlLeclerc/Shoot-Em-Up-Reinforcement-Learning/README.md

 You can control the player with the arrow keys.
 It will look in the direction of your mouse.

+### Note on TorchRL

+It is way easier to define a classic torch Gym-like environment and then use `torchrl's` converters to make it compatible.
+Trying to directly subclass `torchrl's` `EnvBase` class is a pain because of the way its internals are designed and the lack of existing examples.
+Our `GameEnv` class would need to be refactored this way before attempting to complete the `run_ppo.py` script for PPO training.

 ### Build tools
 This project uses [`Black`](https://pypi.org/project/black/) for code formatting, [`PyLint`](https://pypi.org/project/pylint/) for linting and [`isort`](https://pypi.org/project/isort/) for import statements sorting.